 Museum of Olomouc Cheese

 Don’t think Olomouc is only about religious and historical sites, adventure travelers can have a blast there.
-Jeseníky is the mountain bike capital of the Czech Republic and you can go there for a day or two.
-Jeseníky Mountains are about 2 hours by train from Olomouc.
+Jeseník is the mountain bike capital of the Czech Republic and you can go there for a day or two.
+Jeseníky Mountains are about 2 hours from Olomouc and you can travel there by train.
 If you book a mountain bike tour they will probably help you get from the train station to the activity center.

 Where to eat in Olomouc